alangarduno1998/Drone1/README.md

 + (topright) hsvVals_blue = ([50, 64, 42], [108, 255, 245])
 + (bottomleft) hsvVals_yellow = ([23, 39, 123], [29, 255, 255])
 + (bottom right) hsvVals_orange = ([5, 125, 43], [9, 255, 255])

+## Face Tracking
+For this feature you will need to use the ObjectTracking script

+#### Turn on DJI Ryze Tello and connect to its WiFi
+Use ObjectTracking to follow your face with the haarcascade classifier (venv/Resources/haarcascade.xml).
+#### To run script use:
+`python venv\ObjectTracking.py`

+## Aruco Marker Tracking
+For this feature you will need to use the Aruco Tracking script

+#### Turn on DJI Ryze Tello and connect to its WiFi
+### Color Picker
+Use Aruco Tracking to follow the Aruco marker ( id = 0) using the ArUco libraries from tag system 4x4_50.
+#### To run script use:
+`python venv\ArucoTracking.py`